CopperBadger/dotfiles/README.md

 ### Scripts

-I've written the following utiliy scripts to manage the system:
+I've written the following utility scripts to manage the system:

 * `alsa-status` -- (09 Nov 2015) ALSA-compliant replacement for `volume-status-2`,
   which relied on PulseAudio.